ronreiter/interactive-tutorials/tutorials/learn-ts.org/en/Welcome.md

-### Welcome to the TypeScript Interactive Tutorial
+### Welcome to Learn TypeScript - the Interactive TypeScript Tutorial

-Welcome to our comprehensive TypeScript tutorial.
+Welcome to learn-ts.org - the Interactive TypeScript tutorial.
 Whether you are new to TypeScript or aiming to deepen your knowledge, this guide is curated for learners of all levels.
 TypeScript, as a superset of JavaScript, brings static typing and several other powerful features to the table, enhancing the development experience and ensuring more robust applications.

 Dive into the chapters below to embark on your TypeScript journey.
 Each section offers tutorials, example code, exercises, and solutions to consolidate your understanding.

 #### Basics